islamicity24/AmazonCity/Mod 14/Guided Lab.md

-Task 4: Configuring the File Gateway and creating an NFS file share In this task, you will deploy the File Gateway appliance as an Amazon Elastic Compute Cloud (Amazon EC2) instance.
+## Task 4: Configuring the File Gateway and creating an NFS file share
+In this task, you will deploy the File Gateway appliance as an Amazon Elastic Compute Cloud (Amazon EC2) instance.
 You will then configure a cache disk, select an S3 bucket to synchronize your on-premises files to, and select an IAM policy to use.
 Finally, you will create an NFS file share on the File Gateway.

-In the search box to the right of  Services, search for and choose Storage Gateway to open the Storage Gateway console.
+17. In the search box to the right of  Services, search for and choose **Storage Gateway** to open the Storage Gateway console.

-At the top-right of the console, verify that the current Region is N. Virginia.
+18. At the top-right of the console, verify that the current Region is _N.
+Virginia_.

-Choose Create gateway then begin configuring the Step 1: Set up gateway settings:
+19. Choose Create gateway then begin configuring the Step 1: Set up gateway settings:

-Gateway name: File Gateway
+- Gateway name: File Gateway

-Gateway time zone: Choose GMT -5:00 Eastern Time (US & Canada), Bogota, Lima
+- Gateway time zone: Choose **GMT -5:00 Eastern Time (US & Canada), Bogota, Lima**

-Gateway type: Amazon S3 File Gateway
+- Gateway type: **Amazon S3 File Gateway**

-Host platform: choose Amazon EC2, then choose the Launch instance button.
+- Host platform: choose Amazon EC2, then choose the Launch instance button.

 A new tab opens to the EC2 instance launch wizard.
 This link automatically selects the correct Amazon Machine Image (AMI) that must be used for the File Gateway appliance.

-In the Launch an instance screen, begin configuring the gateway as described:
+20. In the Launch an instance screen, begin configuring the gateway as described:

 Name: File Gateway Appliance